New Jersey Bad Faith Insurance Lawyer

 We alleged that the insurance carrier acted in bad faith when it unreasonably denied coverage and unreasonably tried to blame the cause of the accident on something other than the wind.
 The jury was instructed on the insurance claim and on the bad faith claim.
 The jury awarded our client $624,023.20 to fix the wall and properly re-landscape our client’s property.

-In addition, Garber Law secured a payment in the amount of $107,000 from the insurance carrier for our client pending trial.
+In addition, Garber Law, P.C. secured payment in the amount of $107,000 from the insurance carrier for our client pending trial.
 At the trial, the jury awarded a verdict in excess of the policy limits.
 The trial judge awarded attorneys’ fees in the amount of $195,483.34 and court costs in the amount of $31,346.41.
 Our firm also defeated the insurance company on appeal and obtained an additional fee, bringing the total recovery to just shy of $1.1 million.

 In an automobile case, for example, the third party is the person hurt in the car accident.
 The first and second parties are the at-fault driver and that driver’s insurance company.